HULK VS JUGGERNAUT

 Despite the crazy intrigue of this match up today, it really didn't take form until the mid 1990's.
 That was almost twenty years after the first and only time they clashed in The Incredible Hulk #172 (Feb.
 1974).
 Even the letters page in The Incredible Hulk #176 (June 1974) when discussing the issue surprisingly didn't really mention anything about their immortal clash.
 And even the writer of this historic issue, Tony Isabella said this to me about it;

 "I'm amazed that this is such a big deal.
 For me, it was one of several "bail out the schedule" jobs I did for Marvel and I didn't always take credit for them.
 I scripted it in two days over the weekend.
 I might not even have seen it again until it was published as I didn't always get a chance to proof read my own work."I always believed it was because "Hulk vs Thing", "Hulk vs Wolverine" and "Hulk vs Thor" were so classic, heralded and in demand (plus the Juggernaut was more of an X-Men villain) that comic fans and writers just pushed this match up into the background and went onto the more popular ones.
-Yes, it's hard to imagine such a cataclysmic rivalry would only be mentioned or acknowledged in just eight issues from 1974 to 1993 until they fought again:
+Yes, it's hard to imagine such a cataclysmic rivalry would only be mentioned or acknowledged in just nine issues from 1974 to 1993 until they fought again:

 * The Incredible Hulk #200 (1976)